How the Private Voice Took Hold

 girl in red: Building Community From a Bedroom in Norway

-Marie Ulven, also known as Girl in Red, built her audience almost entirely online.
-Around 2017, she started releasing her music on SoundCloud and other streaming platforms.
-She would often record her songs in her bedroom in Norway.
-Many people shared songs like “I Wanna Be Your Girlfriend” on playlists and social media.
-The production was minimal, with soft vocals, simple guitar lines, and light percussion.
+Marie Ulven, known as girl in red, built her audience largely online.
+Around 2017, she started releasing songs on SoundCloud and streaming platforms from her bedroom in Norway.
+Tracks such as “I Wanna Be Your Girlfriend” spread through playlists, Tumblr-era sharing, and social media because they sounded direct, unguarded, and easy to claim as one’s own.
+The production was minimal: soft vocals, simple guitar figures, and light percussion.

-Ulven’s career shows how bedroom pop combines personal identity and artistic expression in new ways.
-The songs may seem small, but they have a big impact.
-The voice is heard from a private room, but the room is connected to a network of screens and headphones.
-In this space, intimacy becomes a shared experience, shaped by digital connections.
+Ulven’s career clarifies how bedroom pop links identity and circulation.
+The songs may sound small, but their reach can be large.
+The voice comes from a private room, yet that room is linked to a wider network of screens and headphones.

 beabadoobee: Between Manila, London, and the Internet

 Laus’s songs often combine thoughtful lyrics with a subtle alternative rock sound.
-As her releases grew longer, such as the EPs and albums Fake It Flowers, her music became fuller.
-Electric guitars and layered instrumentation were also used.
-But the most important part of her work was still personal reflection that felt like a private conversation.
+As her releases grew longer, including the album Fake It Flowers, the music became fuller.
+Electric guitars and layered instrumentation also entered the frame, but the center stayed the same: personal reflection delivered like a private conversation.

 The UK scene she was part of also influenced her career path.
 Independent record labels and supportive concert venues provided the necessary infrastructure once online attention reached a tipping point.
 Digital discovery did not eliminate the need for physical performance.
 It complemented it.